bryangilmore/Campus-Security-Operations-Lab-AD-Nessus-and-Threat-Hunting/README.md

 - Run unauthenticated and authenticated Nessus scans
 - Generate suspicious activity and hunt it in Windows event logs

+**Technologies used**

+- VirtualBox (VM hosting)
+- GNS3 (network emulation / topology)
+- pfSense (firewall / router)
+- Windows Server 2022 (AD DS, GPO, Event Viewer)
+- Windows 11 client
+- Nmap
+- Tenable Nessus Essentials

+## 1.1 How to reproduce this lab

+**Prerequisites**

+- Host OS: Windows / Linux with VirtualBox and GNS3
+- RAM: ~16 GB recommended
+- Disk: ~150 GB free
+- ISOs: pfSense, Windows Server 2022, Windows 11 Enterprise Evaluation
+- Nessus Essentials account (free)

+**High-level build steps**

+1. Build the GNS3 topology shown in Section 2 using pfSense and a router.
+2. Install and configure pfSense interfaces as in Section 3.1.
+3. Deploy WIN-DC1, promote to domain controller, and configure IP/DNS.
+4. Deploy WIN-CLT1, join it to the CAMPUS domain.
+5. Create OUs, users, groups, and GPOs as in Section 4.
+6. Install Nmap and Nessus on WIN-CLT1 and run the scans in Section 5–6.
+7. Simulate the failed logons and hunt Event 4625 as in Section 7.

 ## 2. Lab Topology

 ![GNS3 topology](screenshots/00-gns3-topology.png)